PicnicSupermarket/error-prone-support/CONTRIBUTING.md

 Before opening a pull request, please check whether there are any existing (open or closed) issues or pull requests addressing the same problem.
-This avoids double work or lots of time spent on a solution that may ultimatly not be accepted.
+This avoids double work or lots of time spent on a solution that may ultimately not be accepted.
 When in doubt, make sure to first raise an [issue][error-prone-support-issues] to discuss the idea.

-To the extend possible, the pull request process guards our coding guidelines.
+To the extent possible, the pull request process guards our coding guidelines.
 Some pointers:
 - Checks should be _topical_: ideally they address a single concern.
 - Where possible checks should provide _fixes_, and ideally these are